guillem-net/eva-homelab/README.md

 The project started on an Intel i5-2400M system with 8 GB of RAM and a single external drive.
 Over time it evolved into a Debian-based server providing networking, storage, virtualization, cloud, media, and AI services.

+## About the Name

+The server is named EVA after a label left on the chassis by an employee of the company that retired the hardware.

 ## Hardware

 * Intel Xeon E5-2630L v2